Following is a text version of the PODCAST

 No matter what you do for your Easter service if a visitor leaves with the impression that in this place people are caring kind people who are sharing the Words of Eternal Life and that Jesus, maybe, just maybe, really did rise from the dead and can save those who believe in Him, they may come back to hear more of the message.

 You can get the spectacular anytime, anyplace, streamed 24/7; truth is much harder to find, as is someone to talk to about it.
 A real person to talk to, to answer questions, who cares enough to interact over time—that is something a church can offer that the most spectacular event can't.
-You need a way to connect so they know you church can provide that.
+You need a way to connect with visitors and to give them more information so they know your church can provide information about a relationship with God in a non-threatening and welcoming way and they needed to be invited to come to it,which leads to:

 Reason # 3: You didn't invite them back